 Best for streaming and casual use: Samsung Galaxy Tab S9 FE+

-If your tablet is mostly for movies, shows, reading, and web browsing, the Galaxy Tab S9 FE+ is a strong buy.
-Its big display makes long sessions more comfortable, battery life is good for a couch or travel day, performance is solid for everyday apps, and storage is practical for offline downloads if you choose the right configuration.
-It costs less than flagship OLED tablets, though you give up some contrast and polish compared with more expensive models.
+If your tablet is mainly for movies, shows, reading, and web browsing, the Galaxy Tab S9 FE+ is a strong option.
+The large display makes long sessions more comfortable, battery life is solid for a couch day or a travel day, performance is more than enough for everyday apps, and storage is practical for offline downloads if you choose the right configuration.
+It costs less than flagship OLED tablets, though you give up some contrast and polish compared with the pricier models.

-Why it fits: It gives you a large, pleasant screen and enough speed for casual use without pushing you into premium pricing.
+Why it fits: It gives you a big, pleasant screen and enough speed for casual use without pushing you into premium pricing.

 If you want a more premium-feeling display and are willing to spend more, the OnePlus Pad 2 is the step-up model to consider.